aws/amazon-q-connectjs/README.md

 # License

-WisdomJS is distributed under the
+QConnectJS is distributed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE for more information.